OphirOkman/Git-Example-vladi/README.md

   Open and merge a pull request.
   Prerequisites

-You must have a GitHub account.
-For more information, see "Creating an account on GitHub."
+First you must have a GitHub account, For more information see "Creating an account on GitHub."

-use the command line, or install Git (the version control software that GitHub is built on).
+Then use the command line, or install Git (the version control software that GitHub is built on).